austinbruch/CNT4007PA2/Questions.md

 3) What state should the Sender be in when it prints to the console that there are no more packets to send?

+4) Is it ok to require that the Receiver connects to the Network before the Sender connects?